Swedish Theatre: History

 In the beginning of the 20th century, the directors of the theatre were mainly Swedish and many of the actors came from Sweden.
 In 1915, it was decided that theatre was to become a national stage for the Finland-Swedish theatre.
-Already in 1908, a new theatre school was founded by the theatre.
+In 1908, a new theatre school was founded by the theatre.
+Gerda Wrede served as its rector for over 20 years.

 Many pieces of incidental music by Jean Sibelius had their premiere in the theatre, including the initial version of Finlandia in November 1899.